Manu316/Manu316/README.md

 </a>

 </p>
-<p>Este proyecto es un frontend desarrollado con Vue.js, que gestiona su estado con Pinia y la navegación con Vue Router.
-Utiliza Axios para la comunicación con APIs y cuenta con un sistema de autenticación integrado.</p>
+<p>This project is a frontend developed with Vue.js, which manages its state with Pinia and navigation with Vue Router.
+It uses Axios for communication with APIs and has an integrated authentication system.</p>
 </div>

 </td>